Fractional Brownian motion

-The increment process, X(t) = BH(t+1) − BH(t), is known as fractional Gaussian noise.
+Fractional Brownian motion has stationary increments X(t) = BH(s+t) − BH(s) (the value is the same for any s).
+The increment process X(t) is known as fractional Gaussian noise.

 There is also a generalization of fractional Brownian motion: n-th order fractional Brownian motion, abbreviated as n-fBm. n-fBm is a Gaussian, self-similar, non-stationary process whose increments of order n are stationary.
 For n = 1, n-fBm is classical fBm.

 Like the Brownian motion that it generalizes, fractional Brownian motion is named after 19th century biologist Robert Brown; fractional Gaussian noise is named after mathematician Carl Friedrich Gauss.